microsoft/semantic-kernel/README.md

 **Requirements:** C# notebooks require [.NET 7](https://dotnet.microsoft.com/download) and the VS Code [Polyglot extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).

+## Deploy Semantic Kernel to Azure in a web app service ☁️

+Getting Semantic Kernel deployed to Azure as web app service is easy with one-click deployments.
+Click [here](https://aka.ms/sk-docs-azuredeploy) to learn more on how to deploy to Azure.

 ## Contributing and Community

 We welcome your contributions and suggestions to SK community!
 One of the easiest